Colo. R. App. P. 40

 Except by permission of court, a petition for rehearing must not exceed 1,900 words, excluding material not counted under C.A.R.
 28(g)(1).

 (c) Petition for Rehearing in Supreme Court Proceedings.
-A petitions for rehearing filed in proceedings before the supreme court must comply with the requirements of subsections (a) and (b) of this rule.
+A petition for rehearing filed in proceedings before the supreme court must comply with the requirements of subsections (a) and (b) of this rule.

 (1) In Direct Appeals.
 A petition for rehearing may be filed in a direct appeal to the supreme court only after issuance of an opinion.
 No petition for rehearing may be filed after issuance of an order affirming a lower court order.

 (2) In Proceedings Under C.A.R.
-21. A petition for rehearing may be filed after issuance of an opinion discharging a rule to show cause or making a rule absolute.
-No petition for rehearing may be filed after denial of a petition without explanation.
+21. A petition for rehearing may be filed only when the court has issued an opinion discharging an order to show cause or an opinion making the order absolute.
+No petition for rehearing may be filed after denial of a petition without explanation, if an order was discharged without opinion, or if an order was made absolute without opinion.

 (3) In Certiorari Proceedings.
 A petition for rehearing may be filed after issuance of an opinion on the merits of a granted petition for writ of certiorari, or when, after granting a writ of certiorari, the court later denies the writ as having been improvidently granted.
 No petition for rehearing may be filed after issuance of an order denying a petition for writ of certiorari.